abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 Note how:

-* Multiple pages are fetched and logged concurrently - the output is interleaved.
+* Multiple pages are fetched and logged concurrently.
-* Crawling and logging happen in parallel using producer-consumer queues.
-* With 10 workers, pages are fetched much faster than they would be sequentially.
 * All workers shut down gracefully when the queue is empty.

-With sequential crawling (1 worker), this would take minutes.
-With 10 concurrent workers, it completes in seconds.
-The more I/O-bound your workload, the more benefit you'll see from concurrency.
+This script takes about 12s to run with 1 worker and 4s to run with 5 workers as pages are fetched concurrently.